mhmdrdwn/NLweather/README.md

 - [Spatiotemporal graph convolutional neuralnetworks](https://github.com/tstanczyk95/WeatherGCNet)

 ### Methods
 In all methods, we build the features and outputs using sliding window.
 The features are 10 steps in time while the outputs are the next time step after a gap (lag).
-The gaps we used here is time a head where we want to predict the values 1, 5, 10 and 50 hours ahead.
-While 50 hours ahead, realistically and likely, would not give any good results, but it is still here for visualization and comparisons.
+The gaps we used here is time a head where we want to predict the values 1, 2, 5 and 10 hours ahead.

 **Baseline: Vanilla LSTM using only wind speed data or wind direction**